+Lessons Learnt

+Control

+A standard lessons learnt template is in place for project teams to complete following the implementation of a Assessment: project.

+Compliance

+Design

-Lessons Lear nt Control A standard lessons learnt template is in place for project teams to complete following the implementation of a project.
-Assessment: Design \checkmark Compliance × Findings / Implications Through review of the PDF, we noted that it includes details regarding a lessons learnt process and outlines the available.
-We were informed by the Interim Strategy and Programme Director that this process has been trialler rolled out formally.
+Through review of the PDF, we noted that it includes details regarding a lessons learnt process and outlines that a standard template is available.
+We were informed by the Interim Strategy and Programme Director that this process has been trialled however it has not been rolled out formally.
 Furthermore, the impact of this had not been assessed internally.
-We obtained the lessons review identified that it requires lessons learnt to be identified with actions to be taken to ensure improvements.
+We obtained the lessons learnt template and through review identified that it requires lessons learnt to be identified with actions to be taken to ensure improvements are made in the future.
 Furthermore the actions require implementation dates to be defined and action owners outlined.
-The template more broad reflections on aspects that went well which were planned and unplanned and any unsuccessful eleptractice, the lessons learnt exercise should also consider whether the deliverables and benefits included within realised and where they have not the project team should reflect upon the reasons behind this. ed however it has learnt template ar are made in the f also includes a se ements.
-In line wit the PID have be the to the projects s not been nd through future. ection for h good en still being in delivery phase and not yet reaching the point of reflection.
+The template also includes a section for more broad reflections on aspects that went well which were planned and unplanned and any unsuccessful elements.
+In line with good practice, the lessons learnt exercise should also consider whether the deliverables and benefits included within the PID have been realised and where they have not the project team should reflect upon the reasons behind this.

+The lessons learnt process had not been completed for any of the projects in our sample, however this was due to the projects still being in delivery phase and not yet reaching the point of reflection.
 We obtained an example of a completed lessons learnt template in relation to Integrated Rail Plan Scoping and confirmed by review that the template is complete, and actions identified.

-Overall, through our discussions with the Project Managers, the Interim Strategy and Programme Director and through our testing, we identified that at present, gaps in compliance exist with the control framework in relation to post-project reflect lessons learnt exercises.
-As a matter of good practice, lessons learnt exercises should be completed as stands and other relevant individuals assigned this responsibility, to ensure that continual improvements can be made ions and completi ard by Project Ma on of Furthermore, we identified that at present there are no mechanisms in place with regards to sharing lessons le organisation.
-As such, in line with good practice lessons learnt reports should be saved within a shared drive (not exist now) which all project managers have access to, and thus enable organisational learnings to be share given that the PM O does Management Action 5 Management will update the lessons learnt template to include a section in relation to benefits realisation.
+Overall, through our discussions with the Project Managers, the Interim Strategy and Programme Director and through our testing, we identified that at present, gaps in compliance exist with the control framework in relation to post-project reflections and completion of lessons learnt exercises.
+As a matter of good practice, lessons learnt exercises should be completed as standard by Project Managers and other relevant individuals assigned this responsibility, to ensure that continual improvements can be made.

+Furthermore, we identified that at present there are no mechanisms in place with regards to sharing lessons learnt across the organisation.
+As such, in line with good practice lessons learnt reports should be saved within a shared drive (given that the PMO does not exist now) which all project managers have access to, and thus enable organisational learnings to be shared.

+Management Action 5

+Management will update the lessons learnt template to include a section in relation to benefits realisation.
 The completion of the lessons learnt template will then be made mandatory for Project Managers (or equivalent individual assigned responsibility) for all projects.
 This will include the identification of actions for improvement with action owners and intended implementation dates.
 Completed templates will be saved within an action log or a shared drive to enable Project Managers from across the organisation to benefit from the learnings.

+Responsible Owner:

+Katie Day, Director of Strategy, Analysis and Communications

-Date: 31 December 2023 Priority: Medium
+Priority: Date: 31 December Medium 2023

-Lessons Lear Lessons Learnt Management Action 6 Once completed, lessons learnt reports will be presented to a delegated relevant committee / forum for oversight and to monitor actions through to completion.
+Lessons Learnt Management Action 6 Once completed, lessons learnt reports will be presented to a delegated relevant committee / forum for oversight and to monitor actions through to completion.
 Responsible Owner: Katie Day, Director of Strategy, Analysis and Communications Date: 31 December 2023 Priority: Low Management Comment Management have agreed to form a task and finish group from within the Senior Management Team to take forward the work on the project management framework, recognising the new operating model.